 (substances that produce an allergic reaction)

-Peak flow tests use a peak flow meter to measure the speed of air flow out of the lungs.
-A spirometer can measure how much air is blown out with each breath, and how much air you can blow out in one second.
-It can also test the effect of asthma medicines on your breathing — if symptoms and lung function are improved with asthma medicines, then that can help to confirm a diagnosis of asthma.
+Peak flow tests use a peak flow meter to measure the speed of airflow out of the lungs.
+A spirometer can measure the total amount of air you can breathe out after taking a deep breath in (forced vital capacity – FVC), and how much air you can blow out in one second (forced expiratory volume in one second – FEV1).
+Lung function tests can also test the effect of asthma medicines on your breathing.

 Relievers: these medicines are known as bronchodilators because they help to open up the airways, helping you to breathe more easily when you’re having difficulty.
 Unless advised otherwise by your doctor, relievers should be used on an ‘as-needed’ basis for the relief of asthma symptoms.

-Preventers: these work by reducing the underlying inflammation of the airways, helping to reduce the incidence and severity of episodes of asthma.
+Preventers: these work by reducing the underlying inflammation of the airways, helping to reduce the likelihood and severity of asthma flare-ups.
 Unlike reliever medicines, you should take your preventer every day, as prescribed by your doctor, to help keep your asthma under control.